 One of the most distinctive China Marine insignia items worn during this period was the hat diamond.
 These diamonds were color coded to correspond to each Marine company assigned to the Peking Legation.
 Diamonds were only worn on the winter fur cap issued to all North China Marines.
 Shanghai-based and Asiatic seagoing Marines did not wear this device on their headgear.
 The earliest reference I have seen about the diamond dates to early 1929.
 Prior to that year, Peking Marines would punch an EGA through their winter fur caps.
 The Marines probably developed the company diamond after noting both the British Legation Guards and the U.S. 15th Infantry in Tientsin wore their unit crests on their winter headgear.
 This site is fortunate to show several examples of the Peking Diamond, from the collection's of Mike Manifor, the Brown family and the Dennin family.
-The yellow enamel on the two diamonds associates them with another China Marine institution, the Mounted Detachment.
+The yellow enamel on the three diamonds below associates them with another China Marine institution, the Mounted Detachment.

 Officer's Hat Diamond of the Mounted Detachment